pandas-dev/pandas/doc/source/io.rst

 Several caveats.

 * Duplicate column names and non-string columns names are not supported.
+* The index is included in the output by default, which can cause problems with non-Pandas consumers that are not expecting that extra column.
+You can, however, omit indexes.
+(See below)
 * Index level names, if specified, must be strings.
 * Categorical dtypes can be serialized to parquet, but will de-serialize as ``object`` dtype.
 * Non supported types include ``Period`` and actual Python object types.
 These will raise a helpful error message